 In the beginning it was just getting up and getting through the day.
 Panic was never far away and I still remember those first few seconds of every morning when everything was fine until I remembered he was gone.

-I have tried to parent well and I have two amazing children, so I think I did ok.
+I have tried to parent well, as well as I can, and I have two amazing children, so I think I did ok.
 They had to see me cry and struggle to keep it together, they kept me sane and busy.
 And gradually the grief became bearable, gradually I cried less and I grew stronger.

 I have had to learn to live with anxiety and panic, I have had tremendous therapy, I have effective coping strategies, I have had to accept these changes because they aren’t going anywhere.
 Grief and trauma changed me but it also made me stronger and fiercer.

-The woman I am now will always be a bit broken – the pain of losing my child will never leave me and I will always miss him – but I have come out the other side as feisty, focused, capable, calm, happy and compassionate.
-I am also determined to live life well, to make life matter and to enjoy life with my family, with my friends and with my lovely little business – this is my boy’s legacy.
+The woman I am now will always be a bit broken – the pain of losing my child will never leave me and I will always miss him – but I have come out the other side as strong, feisty, focused, capable, calm, happy and compassionate.
+I am also determined to live life well, to make life matter and to enjoy life – this is my boy’s legacy.